Chris-Imade/eyif-server/README.md

     "category": "waste-environment",
-    "ideaSummary": "A solution for recycling plastic waste...", "problemStatement": "Plastic pollution is a growing problem...", "fundUsage": "The funds will be used to develop a prototype..."
+    "ideaSummary": "A solution for recycling plastic waste...", "problemStatement": "Plastic pollution is a growing problem...", "fundUsage": "The funds will be used to develop a prototype...", "otherCategory": "If category is 'other', specify the category here" }
-  }
   ```
 - **Categories**: